abelsj60/my-site/app/data/the-story/story-chapter-three.md

 The Jinn drew it in, then struck hands together, shattering time.
 Sleep came to the young man as it crashed to the floor.
 He was startled awake hours later by thunder.
 A coding school Web site glowed on the computer beside him.

-Fate, ever-changing, was sealed anew.
+Fate, always changing, was sealed anew.